Dr-Kakashi/BAD-Conventions/README.md

 Green:
 * Slot 1 should be saved

-Rank clues that touch slot 1:
+Rank clues that touch chop:

 - Rank 1
   - Play all cards touched by 1, unless told otherwise